Stevesuk0/EasyArch/README.md

 EasyArch is a script designed to simplify the installation of Arch Linux with a step-by-step wizard.
 It automates the setup process, making it easier for both beginners and experienced users.

+## Installation

+To install Arch Linux using this script, run the following command:

 ## Features

 - **Mirror Configuration**: Choose to use a default mirror, configure manually, or add a custom mirror URL.